Motley Cow Cafe

 BY CHRISTINE SCHRUM

-Motley Cow Cafe owner and chef David Weiseneck serves affordable gourmet fare with an emphasis on fresh, organic, and local.
+Motley Cow Cafe owner and chef David Wieseneck serves affordable gourmet fare with an emphasis on fresh, organic, and local.
 (Photo by Lin Mullenneaux)

 I’ve been a fan of the Motley Cow Café since I accidentally stumbled upon the cozy venue in December of 2003, on my birthday.
 A friend and I had just witnessed Washington, Iowa’s annual Live Christmas pageant (replete with braying donkeys, King Herrod’s torch-bearing army, and a flying human angel), and were roaming the streets of Iowa City in search of warm, tasty food—and a sanity check.
 We found both in the Cow.